quay/claircore/docs/contributor/logging.md

 Claircore attempts to have consistent leveled logging.
 The rules for figuring out what level to use is:

-* Panic

-  There's some occurrence that means the process won't work correctly.

-* Fatal

-  Unused, because it prevents defers from running.

 * Error

   Something unexpected occurred and the process can continue, but a